All Episodes

 Elites who oppose Trump are now joining up with Trump.

-This is a continuing theme that's happening all over the drive-by uh media.
+This is a continuing theme that's happening all over the drive-by media.

-Did you hear about this federal judge that had this uh I don't know how would you characterize it, he blew up at the Obama Department of Justice over the executive amnesty.
+Did you hear about this federal judge that had this, I don't know how you would characterize it, he blew up at the Obama Department of Justice over the executive amnesty.

-Andrew Hammond blasted Department of Justice officials for misleading the court during the course of executive amnesty litigation.
+Andrew Hannon blasted Department of Justice officials for misleading the court during the course of executive amnesty litigation.

-Now, his his penalty on them is is nothing, but it it is a scathing rebuke.
+Now, his penalty on them is nothing, but it is a scathing rebuke.

-Nevertheless, in summary, this court and opposing counsel were misled both in writing and in open court on multiple occasions as to when the defendants would begin to implement the secretary's 2014 DHS directive, establishing a deferred action for parents of Americans in lawful permanent residence.
+Nevertheless, in summary, this court and opposing counsel were misled, both in writing and in open court, on multiple occasions as to when the defendants would begin to implement the Secretary's 2014 DHS directive, establishing a deferred action for parents of Americans and lawful permanent residents.

-They've stopped Obama's executive ambassador because it's not legal.
+They've stopped Obama's executive amnesty because it's not legal.

 They haven't been granted legal authority to do it.

-And while they action has been suspended, the regime was doing it all along.
+And while action has been suspended, the regime was doing it all along.

 Obama just did it.